Ralph Vaughan Williams

 The work is set for large orchestra: 3 flutes, 2 oboes, English horn, 2 Bb clarinets, bass clarinet, 2 bassoons, 4 horns, 3 trumpets, 3 trombones, tuba, timpani, 2 harps, organ, SATB chorus, and strings.
 In the score (or at least the 1924 edition), Vaughan Williams indicates that a much smaller orchestra may be used: 2 flutes, oboe, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, timpani, “harp” (played by piano), and strings, and he gives in small notes what the reduced orchestra should play.
 For example, the trombone and tuba parts of mm.
 4 and 5 are given in small notes to the clarinets, bassoons, and horns.

 Vaughan Williams takes as his text a poem by the iconoclastic American poet Walt Whitman (1819–1892).
 Whitman is best known for his Leaves of Grass, a poetry collection that contained just twelve poems (including “Song of Myself”) in its first edition of 1855 but was continually revised, expanded, and reissued by Whitman throughout his life.
 Celebrated for its free verse and sometimes earthy tone (Whitman was fired from one job because of the collection’s supposed immorality), Leaves of Grass includes such well-known works as “I Hear America Singing,” “Pioneers!
 O Pioneers!”
 “I Sing the Body Electric,” “O Captain!
 My Captain” (on Lincoln’s death), and “When Lilacs Last in the Dooryard Bloom’d” (also on Lincoln’s death, and set by Hindemith and by Robert Sanders, the latter’s composition an evocative though little-known work).
 Whitman, to whose work Vaughan Williams was introduced in 1892 by the philosopher Bertrand Russell, was one of the composer’s favorite poets.
-He turned to his poetry for the Sea Symphony and for two separate sections of Dona Nobis Pacem, “Beat Beat Drums” and “Dirge for Two Veterans” (the latter also set by Holst).
+He turned to his poetry for the Sea Symphony and for three separate sections of Dona Nobis Pacem, “Beat Beat Drums,” “Reconciliation,” and “Dirge for Two Veterans” (the last also set by Holst).
 Important predecessors for the use of Whitman include Stanford (Elegiac Ode, 1884) and Delius (Sea Drift, 1904).

 You will look in vain in Leaves of Grass for a poem called “Toward the Unknown Region;” Vaughan Williams’s title is drawn from the second line of “Darest thou now O soul,” which appears in Leaves of Grass as the first poem in the subset “Whispers of Heavenly Death.”
 The five stanzas of the poem are as follows: